roastduck/FreeTensor/docs/guide/build-and-run.md

 !!! note "Note on Python version"
     Because we are analyzing Python AST, which is sensitive to Python version, there may be potential bugs for Python strictly later than 3.8.
 Please file an issue if something goes wrong

+!!! note "PyTorch support"
+    FreeTensor can optionally link PyTorch to support a copy-free interface between FreeTensor and PyTorch.
+Please note that, if you are using CUDA, FreeTensor and PyTorch should link CUDA of *the same version*.
+PyTorch can be installed in any way you like, see [PyTorch's guide](https://pytorch.org/get-started/locally/).

 ## Build